aaronmsimon/unity-kings-of-the-beach/README.md

 - AI Serve to location with random speed based on skill, chance to also go out
 - spike dir based on tactic (needs to be in Athlete for player, too)
 - if both of us contact same ball (first hit), last contact will override, but count increases so will hit across
-- Add AI thought process - what it's doing and why it's deciding on location.
-Toggle this on/off
 - issue: was still moving towards net when "pass" is over net instead of changing state in passing testing scene (needs to change state after change of possession)

 #### Ball
 - Ball outside court width as crossing net
+- re-do ball logic using raycasts not position

 #### Player
 - feint for player spike
 - Between points, the players can high-five, hug, etc (see Concepts/Ideas bullet 5), then player controlled skip to service
-- issue: can't unlock after pass from ball at net (thoughts can help reveal; also need to make proper test area where can control where ai passes to)
+- issue: can't unlock after pass from ball at net (modify test area to control where ai passes to)
 - use pass accuracy skill in passing (use AdjustVectorAccuracy())

 #### Match